Exclusive · Google Ads Sourced

 Manchester, Nashua, Portsmouth, and Concord urban corridors plus Hampton Beach summer pedestrian volume drive concentrated files.
 Lubin & Meyer reported $8.5M NH cyclist WD verdict in 2024 and $1.7M closed-head injury bicycle verdict.
 Ouellette unitary premises duty supports upper-tier outcomes when pedestrian and premises theories overlap.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage despite the absence of any noneconomic cap (the cap was struck down in Carson v.
+Med-mal leads can be added on request, but they are not a focus area despite the absence of any noneconomic cap (the cap was struck down in Carson v.
 Maurer (1980) and Brannigan v.
 Usitalo (1991)); RSA 519-B pretrial screening panel and certificate-of-merit requirements apply.

 The Law